coinex-smart-chain/docs/en-us/genesis_contract.md

 - name: `withdrawStaking`
 - type: transaction(not payable)
 - method: `function withdrawStaking(address validator) external returns (bool)`
+- conditions:
+  1. A validator for this address has been created;
+  2. The status is unstaking from the staker to the validator.
+That is, you have unstaked from the validator;
+  3. The staking has been unlocked, that is, there are more than 86,400 blocks from your unstaking operation;
+  4. The amount of staking you staked to the validator is greater than 0.
+- actions:
+  1. Withdraw all stakings staked to a validator.
 - params:
     | name | type | required | description |
     | :--- | :--- | :--- | :--- |